Teoscar Hernández Player Props: Mariners vs. Guardians

 - Hernandez hit .267 with 35 doubles, a triple, 25 home runs and 34 walks.

-- Among qualified batters last season, he ranked 46th in batting average, while his on-base percentage ranked 87th and he was 19th in slugging.
+- Among the qualifying batters in MLB last season, he ranked 46th in batting average, 87th in on-base percentage, and 19th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.